dit4c/dit4c-website/src/architecture.md

 ### Upload Helper

 The upload helper sends the saved app instance image to the image server.
-The scheduler provides a target URL which includes authentication details, and the image server authenticates connections by passing request headers to portal.
+The scheduler provides a image server base URL which includes authentication details, and the image server authenticates connections by passing request headers to portal.
+Once complete, the upload helper is responsible for notifying the image server of the new image URL.

 ![](images/diagrams/helper-upload.dot.svg)